 Africa is known for its incredible biodiversity & the picturesque backdrop that house its iconic species.
-However with forever increasing human populations & anthropogenic pressures on wildlife populations, numbers continent-wide are dwindling.
-Africa's species need our protection & local wildlife research organisations in Limpopo are taking big leaps forward in working towards this common goal.
+However, with forever increasing human populations & anthropogenic pressures on wildlife populations, numbers continent-wide are dwindling.
+Africa's species need our protection & local wildlife research organisations are taking big leaps forward in working towards this common goal.
 Understanding the ecology of species, such as the big 5, to ensure their longevity, is crucial.

 Wildlife conservation is the practice of protecting wild plant and animal species and their habitat.
 The goal is to ensure that nature will survive the many generations to come so that they may enjoy & recognize the importance of wildlife & wilderness for humans & other species alike.
 Conservation is a collaborative effort between communities, landowners, policy makers, educators, scientists & so on.
 This requires a highly skilled research team on the ground daily.